 Birdie Basics: Food, Water, and Shelter

 Birds, like all living things, really need three main things; something to eat, something to drink, and somewhere to live.
-In the winter landscape, all three of these things become dangerously scarce—the plants are dead or dormant, the ponds and streams are frozen, and most of the trees have lost their leaves.
+In the winter landscape, all three of these things become dangerously scarce—the plants are dead or dormant, many ponds and streams are frozen, and most of the trees have lost their leaves.
 That means our winter birds are forced to compete for the limited resources they can find.
 Can you imagine wandering down the highways of Wellington County on foot, in the dead of winter, with nowhere to go and no food or drink in sight?
 It’s a heartbreaking thought, but such is life for thousands of our birds for a quarter of the year.

 Food: Birdseed is not a one-size-fits-all product.
 Different birds require different diets to get the energy they need.
 Suet, for example, is made from calorie-dense beef fat, which ground-feeding birds love.
 Black oil sunflower seed, on the other hand, is the preferred fat source for many perching birds.
 If you have a strong preference for one kind of bird, you can opt for a single feeder.
 However, I prefer having several different feeders to attract more bird diversity to my yard.
 Here are the different types you’ll find at our nursery: